MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

 ---------------------
 If you did it right, a browser window should now pop up, with localhost:8888... in the URL.
 This is the browser face of the jupyter notebook server, which is running on your own local machine (which is called _localhost_).

-** Firefox broswer may not work as well as Chrome or Safari
+### Warning: Firefox broswer may not work as well as Chrome, some have found

 You will see a file tree, beginning from the folder where you launched **jupyter notebook**.
 You are ready to explore, and learn to operate and modify, the most valuable resource there: **notebooks/(folder)/xxxx.ipynb** files.
 Start with notebooks/Jupyter_Notebooks/... to learn to operate the notebooks.
 That is part of my recommended pathways for beginners: https://github.com/brianmapes/unidata-python-workshop/blob/master/notebooks/ABOUT_THESE_NOTEBOOKS.md.